PLAYER-SOURCED JUMP SHOTS

 Al Horford

-The Winggrip Jump Shot - Avoids an External Rotation of the Shooting Hand during Setup
+The Winggrip Jump Shot - Eliminates External Rotation of the Shooting Hand During Setup

 Peja Stojakovic